TencentARC/ArcNerf/docs/common_trainer.md

 ## Eval
 - Evaluation will be performed on `eval` dataset every `progress.epoch_eval` dataset.
 All result will be locally recorded in `experiments/expr_name/eval` for each epoch.
 But generally you should not make it in training progress.
-Local evaluation is better to avoid overfitting.
+Local evaluation is better to avoid over-fitting.

 - You can specify the valid cfgs in `dataset.eval` to change the dataset details.